Lincoln–Douglas debates: Ottawa

 There were partisan remarks, such as Douglas's accusations that members of the "Black Republican" party were abolitionists, including Lincoln, and he cited as proof Lincoln's House Divided Speech, in which he said, "I believe this government cannot endure permanently half slave and half free."
 Douglas also charged Lincoln with opposing the Dred Scott decision because "it deprives the negro of the rights and privileges of citizenship."
-Lincoln responded that "the next Dred Scott decision" could allow slavery to spread into free states.
-Douglas accused Lincoln of wanting to overthrow state laws that excluded Blacks from states such as Illinois, which were popular with the northern Democrats.
-Lincoln did not argue for complete social equality, but he did say that Douglas ignored the basic humanity of Blacks and that slaves did have an equal right to liberty, stating "I agree with Judge Douglas he is not my equal in many respects—certainly not in color, perhaps not in moral or intellectual endowment.
-But in the right to eat the bread, without the leave of anybody else, which his own hand earns, he is my equal and the equal of Judge Douglas, and the equal of every living man."
+Lincoln responded that "the next Dred Scott decision" could bring about "the nationalization of slavery".
+Douglas accused Lincoln of wanting to overthrow state laws, which were popular with the northern Democrats, that excluded Black people from states such as Illinois.
+Lincoln did not argue for complete social equality, but he did say that Douglas ignored the basic humanity of Black people and that slaves did have an equal right to liberty, stating, "I agree with Judge Douglas he is not my equal in many respects—certainly not in color, perhaps not in moral or intellectual endowment.
+But in the right to eat the bread, without the leave of anybody else, which his own hand earns, he is my equal and the equal of Judge Douglas, and the equal of every living man".

 Lincoln said that he did not know how emancipation should happen.
 He believed in colonization in Africa by emancipated slaves, but admitted that it was impractical.
 He said that it would be wrong for emancipated slaves to be treated as "underlings", but that there was a large opposition to social and political equality and that "a universal feeling, whether well or ill-founded, cannot be safely disregarded."
 He said that Douglas's public indifference would result in the expansion of slavery because it would mold public sentiment to accept it.
 As Lincoln said, "public sentiment is everything.
 With public sentiment, nothing can fail; without it, nothing can succeed.
 Consequently he who molds public sentiment goes deeper than he who enacts statutes or pronounces decisions.
 He makes statutes and decisions possible or impossible to be executed."
 He said that Douglas "cares not whether slavery is voted down or voted up," and that he would "blow out the moral lights around us" and eradicate the love of liberty.